 Medicare Advantage Open Enrollment Period - The time period from January 1 until March 31 when members in a Medicare Advantage plan can cancel their plan enrollment and switch to another Medicare Advantage plan or obtain coverage through Original Medicare.
 If you choose to switch to Original Medicare during this period, you can also join a separate Medicare prescription drug plan at that time.
+The

-The Medicare Advantage Open Enrollment Period is also available for a 3-month period after an individual is first eligible for Medicare.
+Medicare Advantage Open Enrollment Period is also available for a 3-month period after an individual is first eligible for Medicare.

 Medicare Advantage (MA) Plan - Sometimes called Medicare Part C. A plan offered by a private company that contracts with Medicare to provide you with all your Medicare Part A and Part B benefits.
-A Medicare Advantage Plan can be a 1) HMO, 2) PPO, a 3) Private Fee-for-Service (PFFS) plan, or a 4) Medicare Medical Savings Account (MSA) plan.
+A Medicare Advantage Plan can be an i) HMO, ii) PPO, a iii) Private Fee-for-Service (PFFS) plan, or a iv) Medicare Medical Savings Account (MSA) plan.
 Besides choosing from these types of plans, a Medicare Advantage HMO or PPO plan can also be a Special Needs Plan (SNP).
 In most cases, Medicare Advantage Plans also offer Medicare Part D (prescription drug coverage).
 These plans are called Medicare Advantage Plans with Prescription Drug Coverage.
-Geisinger Gold Heritage (HMO) does not offer Medicare prescription drug coverage.